TheJoboReal/PicoPI_FreeRTOS/README.md

 This is a self study project with the goal of creating a framework that can be used for testing or used in teaching.
 The project is an OS written in C with FreeRTOS that allows one to control a Pico PI W that is mounted on the linefollower robots used by robtek on SDU.
 The OS is written, with the ability to easely add functionality in mind.

+---

 ## Setup

 ### Prerequisite
-First, install the following apts:
+First, install the following packages:

 ```bash
 sudo apt install gcc-arm-none-eabi